Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 How Genetic Testing Identifies Inherited Risk

-This is how people find out they have a BRCA1 or BRCA2 mutation – the same genes that were made widely known by Angelina Jolie, and that can raise your breast cancer risk to as high as 72% and increase your risk for certain other cancers as well.
+This is how people find out they have a BRCA1 or BRCA2 mutation – the same genes that were made widely known by Angelina Jolie, and that can raise your lifetime breast cancer risk to as high as 72% and increase your risk for certain other cancers as well.

 But BRCA genes are just the beginning.
 Today’s genetic panels can also look at mutations in dozens of other genes linked to cancers like: